Michigan National Guard partners with Armed Forces of Liberia as NCO Academy takes shape in West Africa

 |0

-This work, Michigan National Guard partners with Armed Forces of Liberia as NCO Academy takes shape in West Africa [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard partners with Armed Forces of Liberia as NCO Academy takes shape in West Africa, by Capt.
+Andrew Layton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT